kyb3r/pycord/README.md

 </div>

 ## About
 Pycord is a Discord API wrapper currently in development.
-It's easy to use, object oriented and asynchronous, using multio to support both trio and curio async libraries.
+It's easy to use, object oriented and asynchronous using the `trio` async I/O library.
 It features a super simple commands framework inspired by discord.py's one that makes writing Discord bots a breeze.

 ## Installation
 You can easily install the pre-release of this library by doing `pip3 install py-cord` (not the latest)